-We note that Assumptions \hyperlink{A1}{{(A1)}}--\hyperlink{A3}{{(A3)}} can be weakened in many situations.
-By following Girsanov's change of measure technique as in \cite[Theorem~2.2.11]{ABG-book}, under the assumption that the drift term $b$ is measurable and satisfies the growth condition as in \hyperlink{A2}{{(A2)}} and the diffusion term $\upsigma$ satisfies \hyperlink{A1}{{(A1)}}--\hyperlink{A3}{{(A3)}}, one can prove that (\ref{diffProcess}) admits unique weak solution for any $U\in \Uadm$\,. \footnote{In \cite[Theorem~1.1]{ZHANG2005} the author has established the existence of unique strong solution to uncontrolled SDE (\ref{diffProcess}), under the assumption that $\sigma$ is continuous, uniformly non-degenerate and $\partial{\sigma(x)}\in L_{loc}^{2(N+1)}(\RR^N)$, and $b\in L_{loc}^{2(N+1)}(\RR^N)$\,.}
+We note that Assumptions \hyperlink{A1}{{(A1)}}--\hyperlink{A2}{{(A2)}} can be weakened in many situations.
+By following Girsanov's change of measure technique as in \cite[Theorem~2.2.11]{ABG-book}, under the assumption that the drift term $b$ is measurable and satisfies the linear growth condition, and $\upsigma$ is non-degenerate, locally Lipschitz continuous with linear growth condition, one can prove that (\ref{diffProcess}) admits unique weak solution for any $U\in \Uadm$\,.